charkster/ip_address_change_send_email/README.md

 "workingip.txt" is a file that contains the latest ip address, which "check_ip.sh" compares against.

-"msmtprc" is a sample configuration file used by msmtp to send the email using a gmail account.
+"msmtprc" is a sample configuration file used by msmtp to send the email using a -less-secure-gmail account.
 It is located in /etc